rkarn/MCEliece-HQC-Random-Forest/README.md

 This repository contains the source code to reproduce the results of our paper:

 `Karn, Rupesh Raj, Johann Knechtel, and Ozgur Sinanoglu "Code-Based Cryptography for Confidential Inference on FPGAs: An End-to-End Methodology".
-(Under Review)`.
+ISQED 2024`.

 Software implementation and verification of the encrypted model is performed in `McEleice_RF_conifer_MNIST_train_val_test.ipynb` and `RF_conifer_JetTagging_train_val_test.ipynb` notebook files for MNIST and JetTagging dataset.